 This course focuses on the conflicts, dilemmas, and social problems that arise in multicultural societies.
-Special emphasis is placed on issues such as racism, sexism, and the 'politics of identity.'
+Special emphasis is placed on issues such as racism, sexism, and the 'politics of identify.'
 The course also examines a variety of remedies for the problems noted above.
-These include: the expansion of civil rights, affirmative action, and recognition of minority cultures.
+These include: the expansion of civil right, affirmative action, and recognition of minority cultures.

-Prerequisite: SOCI 1301, ENGL 301 or equivalent,
+Prerequisite: SOCI 1301, ENGL 301 or equivalent, READ 302 or equivalent

-READ 302 or equivalent
+SOCI 2336

-SOCI 2336 Criminology
+Criminology

-Crime as a form of deviant behavior.
-Nature and extent of crime; past and present theories.
-Evaluation of prevention, control, and treatment programs.
-Lecture Hrs = 3, Lab Hrs = 0
+In this course, the focus is on the study of crime as a form of deviant behavior.
+Subjects to be considered are as follows: nature and extent of crime, past and present theories, as well as evaluation of prevention, control, and treatment programs.